 Kerscher is Chief Innovations Officer of the DAISY (Digital Accessible Information System) Consortium and Senior Advisor for Global Literacy program by Benetech that operates the world’s largest online library for accessible ebooks for people with print disabilities.
 He is a member of the Advisory Board for the International Digital Publishing Forum (IDPF) that has developed EPUB standard for interchange and distribution of digital publications.
 He has also served as Chair of the Steering Council of the World Wide Web Consortium (W3C) Web Accessibility Initiative.

-The Rural Institute for Inclusive Communities and Disability Services for Students at the University of Montana, along with the University of Colorado, Boulder, are hosting 18 higher education professionals from five Egyptian universities, including officials from the Egyptian Ministry of Education, for a 10-day day study tour.
+The Rural Institute for Inclusive Communities and Disability Services for Students at the University of Montana, along with the University of Colorado, Boulder, hosted 18 higher education professionals from five Egyptian universities, including officials from the Egyptian Ministry of Education, for a 10-day day study tour.

-The purpose of the tour is to strengthen the capacity of Egyptian university staff to administer newly established Disability Support Centers and ensure equal access to higher education for students with disabilities at their universities.
-From September 10-20, 2019, participants travel to Missoula, MT, and Boulder, CO, for interactive trainings and presentations.
+The purpose of the tour was to strengthen the capacity of Egyptian university staff to administer newly established Disability Support Centers and ensure equal access to higher education for students with disabilities at their universities.
+From September 10-20, 2019, participants traveled to Missoula, MT, and Boulder, CO, for interactive trainings and presentations.

-Specifically, the study tour provides interactive trainings and presentations on different models for university administrative structures and policy, independent living and self-advocacy curriculums, disability assessments, assistive technology accommodations, and inclusive walking audit tours.
+Specifically, the study tour provided interactive trainings and presentations on different models for university administrative structures and policy, independent living and self-advocacy curriculums, disability assessments, assistive technology accommodations, and inclusive walking audit tours.

-Participants are at the University of Montana in Missoula, MT from September 10-15; they will then travel to the University of Colorado, Boulder for a parallel site visit from September 15-20.
-The partnership between these two institutions, one rural and one urban, showcases how universities with different needs, resources, and student populations provide disability support services, exposing tour participants to different successful university models.
+Participants visited the University of Montana in Missoula, MT from September 10-15; they then traveled to the University of Colorado, Boulder for a parallel site visit from September 15-20.